educational-technology-collective/etc_jupyterlab_telemetry_library/README.md

 ## Configuration

-The extension requires a configuration file that species which events will be emitted.
+The extension requires a configuration file that specifies which events will be emitted.

 The configuration file may be placed in any of the Jupyter Server configuration directories.
 Execute `jupyter --paths` in order to get a list of configuration directories.
 The configuration file must be named `etc_jupyterlab_telemetry_library.json` in order for Jupyter Server to associate it with the extension.